thmsmtylr/turborepo-starter/README.md

 # Emry starter

-This is a Yarn v3 starter monorepo.
+This is a Yarn v3 monorepo starter.

 ## What's inside?